guiottijoao/guiottijoao/README.md

 </div>
 <div>

-  - Currently in high school with a IT technical course for the Web (3/3)🕑
+  - Currently in high school with an IT technical course for the Web (3/3)🕑
   - Frontend, backend, UI/UX💻

 </div>